Hey Hey, Ho Ho, QuickTime 7.4 Has Got To Go

 The fact that it always happens after exactly 10 minutes is incredibly suspicious.
 Ridiculously suspicious.
 That’s no fluke, there’s a 10-minute timer somewhere in QuickTime that keeps cutting After Effects off.

-By the way, to those people who claim the error message is referring to a problem with the disk permissions, please, do us all a favor and SHUT THE HELL UP.
-You clearly don’t know what you’re talking about.
+By the way, to those people who claim the error message is referring to a problem with the disk permissions, please, do us all a favor and stop.
 If the After Effects process didn’t have (Unix) permission to access one of the files in question, it wouldn’t render anything at all.
 If it didn’t have read access on the source footage, you wouldn’t even see any video in the program at all.
 The fact that it renders for 10 minutes indicates that the read/write permissions are just fine.
 In fact, if you open up the output video, you can actually watch it up until the point where the render stopped, and it looks fine.
 If it were a Unix permission issue, it wouldn’t have rendered squat.
+Disk permissions are almost never the issue; these days running “fix permissions” is nothing more than a feel-good cargo-cult dance that people have been doing since the dawn of the Mac for no real benefit anymore.

 I really don’t think this is an intentional move by Apple to try to attack their competition (Adobe), contrary to what some conspiracy theorists might say.
 Apple can be evil, but I don’t think they’re that evil.
 I really think it’s just an oversight that will be fixed eventually.
 Although I really don’t know which company is going to have to alter their product to fix it.
 Judging by Apple’s stubbornness when it comes to admitting flaws, combined with the fact that After Effects is the only program that really truly broke, I’m thinking Adobe’s going to have to step up and fix this one.
 Until then, we wait, and ignore that nagging QuickTime 7.4 update.